Gorgons: Possible origins

 Lamashtu with lion's head, standing on a donkey, holding snakes, with a suckling pig and dog; bronze plate from Charchemish.

 There has been considerable and wide-ranging speculation concerning the possible origins of the story of Perseus and the Gorgons, as well as gorgoneia, the representations of Gorgon faces.
 The origins of the Perseus-Gorgon story, and gorgoneia, even with respect to each other, are uncertain.
 The Perseus-Gorgon story might have come first inspiring the development of gorgoneia, or gorgoneia might have come first, in which case the Perseus story might have served an etiological function, as an origin myth, developed as a way to explain where gorgoneia had come from.
 It is also possible that the Perseus story and gorgoneia developed independently, but later converged.
 Since the earliest literary and iconographic evidence of both the Perseus story and gorgoneia are roughly contemporaneous, such evidence seems unable to definitively distinguish between any of these three scenarios.
+If the gorgoneia had a different origin separate from Medusa, then that initial context is lost and irrecoverable.

 It is possible that the mythology and/or the iconography of Gorgons were subject to Near-Eastern influence.
 In particular elements of full-bodied Gorgon iconography seem to have been borrowed from that of the Mesopotamian Lamashtu.
 Mesopotamian depictions of Gilgamesh slaying Humbaba, may have influenced the Perseus-Gorgon story, while gorgoneia may be connected to images of Humbaba.